Frequently Asked Questions

-This varies from country to country.
-We strongly recommend you consult your GP for advice.
+You must be fully vaccinated against COVID-19 to travel and you must carry the printed International Vaccination Certificate with you, and also a digital copy if possible.
+The Australian Government smarttraveller website and the World Health Organisation website have further information for travel during COVD-19.
 A yellow fever vaccination is mandatory if you’re travelling to certain countries in Africa, South America and Central America, and you must carry the vaccination certificate with you as it is required by Australian authorities on re-entry.
 More information on yellow fever and the Australian Government list of declared places can be found at http://www.health.gov.au/yellowfever#7.
 We suggest you have an up-to-date tetanus vaccination, and seek advice from your GP regarding other vaccinations.

 Do I need to take any medications?

 We recommend you carry medications for colds and flu, sore throat, diarrhoea etc, as well as bandaids.
 If you take regular prescription medications it is important to ensure you have an adequate supply for the entire journey.

 The packing list varies a little from tour to tour, but a detailed pre-departure booklet will be sent to you prior to your tour which will contain a suggested packing list.
 This information can also be found on the specific tour page of the website.

 As a general rule we advise keeping your luggage to within a 20kg limit, or less.
 Although we will have porters much of the time, sometimes you may be required to handle your own luggage, for instance, on our rail tours.

 Will there be laundry facilities at the hotels?